Devparihar5/error_corerecting_using_hamming_code.c/README.md

 # error_corerecting_using_hamming_code.c
-this code is based on digital electronics one method/theory: where we use number system and codes for error detect
+this code is based on digital electronics one method/theory.

+where we use number system and codes for error detect.